growthbook/growthbook-js/README.md

             targeting: [
                 "accountAge < 40",
                 "premium = true"
-            ]
+            ],
+            // Config data for the variations.
+Used to tie into configuration or feature-flag systems
+            configData: {
+                color: ["blue","green","red"]
+            }
         },
         "my-other-experiment": {
-            // Force a specific version of the experiment to all users
+            // Force a specific version of the experiment to all users and disable tracking
             force: 0
         }
     },